dhable/caffeinatedideas.com/_posts/2013-08-15-webapps-with-clojurescript.md

 execute quickly thanks to the V8 Javascript engine.

-Luckily for us, Rich Hickey realized that Javascript and node.js are quickly becoming the foundational fabric that modern web development will be built on.
+Luckily for us, Rich Hickey realized that Javascript and node.js are quickly becoming the foundation fabric that modern web development will be built on.
 In 2011, the clojure community started working on Clojurescript.
 Clojurescript is a dialect of Clojure, with a handful of differences, that compiles into highly tuned Javascript instead of JVM bytecode.
 Now you can express ideas in Clojurescript and run the